Gina Calleja

-Gina Calleja (March 12, 1928 – March 7, 2017) was an author and illustrator of children's books in Canada.
+Gina Calleja, born Jean Gadsby, (March 12, 1928 – March 7, 2017) was an author and illustrator of children's books in Canada.

-Early life
+Personal life and education

 Calleja was born Jean Gadsby in Lowestoft, England.
 She studied art at Reading University and London University's Slade School of Fine Art.

+She married Joseph Calleja, a painter and sculptor from Malta, and the pair moved to Canada in 1958.